anyalallart/cloud_project/README.md

 2. In azure, go on the frontend container app in the Overview section, the link will also be displayed.

 ## Project Structure
-- `app/frontend/`: Contains the React frontend application.
+- `app/frontend/`: Contains the frontend application.
-- `app/backend/`: Contains the Flask backend application.
+- `app/backend/`: Contains the backend application.
 - `.github/workflows/`: Contains GitHub Actions workflow files for CI/CD.
 - `.terraform/`: Contains Terraform configuration files for infrastructure as code.
 - `README.md`: Project documentation.
 - `.gitignore`: Specifies files and directories to be ignored by Git.

 ## GitHub Actions Workflow
 The GitHub Actions workflow defined in `.github/workflows/GHCR_deployment.yml` automates the process of building and pushing Docker images to GHCR.
-It is triggered on pushes to the `main` branch and on pull requests targeting the `main` branch.
+It is triggered on pushes to the `main` branch.
 The workflow includes steps to check out the code, log in to GHCR, build the Docker images for both frontend and backend, and push them to the registry.

 ## File Structure
 ```text